AlayaNetwork/Developer-Events/Hackathon_PLUS/HackathonPLUS-Itheum-Trusted Computation Framework/README.md

 <br/>

-3) You are no logged in and can use all the features of the Itheum Data DEX on the PlatON chain:
+3) You are now logged in and can use all the features of the Itheum Data DEX on the PlatON chain:

 <br/>